Skedulo/OptimizationExtensionExamples/README.md

 # Skedulo Optimization Extension Examples

-An set of example Skedulo Optimisation Extensions.
+A set of example Skedulo Optimisation Extensions.

 ## About